abhisheknaiidu/a-pop/README.md

 [![Stars](https://img.shields.io/github/stars/abhisheknaiidu/a-pop)](https://github.com/abhisheknaiidu/a-pop)
 [![Forks](https://img.shields.io/github/forks/abhisheknaiidu/a-pop)](https://github.com/abhisheknaiidu/a-pop/fork)

-[A-POP](https://a-pop.vercel.app/) is a HD Music Stream Application 🎧 built in order to provide high sound clarity in respective Youtube or SoundCloud Songs and without ads and video streaming!
+[A-POP](https://a-pop.abhisheknaidu.tech/) is a HD Music Stream and Sharing Application 🎧 built in order to provide high sound clarity for Youtube or SoundCloud Songs and without ads and even video streaming!

 **Just Music and Chill** 😉

-It's actually a hack for students, to listen to songs and bgm's from Youtube without even buffering data for video streams.
+It's actually a hack for students, to listen to songs and bgm's from Youtube without even buffering data for video streams and also can share with friends.

 ## Table of Contents